Trust-Protocol/orbis-hackathon/README.md

 The data indexing script and Eigentrust algorithm is run periodically to include new users on the Orbis platform and make sure any updates on a user's Gitcoin passport is captured.
 The changes are automatically feeded to the frontend.

+### Limitations

+Currently, we have only indexed a subset of all the users on the Orbis platform to showcase the proof-of-concept.
+Therefore, not all valid addresses work on the frontend.